martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 5.4.0\
+The present version is 5.4.1\
 New features:
 - Merge of executable for data analysis and function exploration via the new calculation mode variable
+- Debug of not-yet  working feature of the version 5 compared to the version 4

 Previous versions are: